 The Public Health Declaration has embellished the role of the scope and purpose of the TRIPS Agreement.
-The Agreement of the TRIPS Agreement.
+As a result there is more substance and form available for Member States to apply when interpreting the TRIPS Agreement.
 With the added clarity comes the confidence for Member States to actually apply the principles found in TRIPS Agreement's scope and purpose; especially in relations to patents and public health.
 The added certainty derived from the Public Health Declaration is likely to encourage Member States and the DSB to grant other social interests a greater role in the interpretation of the WTO Agreements.
 It can therefore be said that the Public Health Declaration has not only cemented the role of public health in the TRIPS Agreement but it has also created more awareness for the role of other rights and public interests in the interpretation and implementation of the WTO Agreements.